CLICK HERE FOR FREE BLOGGER TEMPLATES, LINK BUTTONS AND MORE! »

 ~I enjoy cooking, but have had so many kitchen disasters, that I allow people to think that I can’t cook.
 That way, I only have to bring the paper products or chips to the parties and reunions.

 ~I hate math.
 Seriously hate it.
-Think: kryptonite.
+Think: Head exploding.

 ~I love my power tools, and want to add to my small collection, so it would be a real plus if you have lots of tools, and are willing to teach me how to use them.
 I want to be a carpenter when I grow up.
 Only without the math.